DS-100/DS-100.github.io/sp17/syllabus.md

 {% include syllabus_entry dates=dates %}

-### Regularization and the Bias Variance tradeoff [Gonzalez]
+### Feature Engineering, Over-fitting, and Cross Validation Continued [Gonzalez]

-In this lecture will continue our exploration of over-fitting and derive the fundamental bias variance tradeoff for the least squares model.
-We will then introduce the concept of regularization and empirical risk minimization.
+In this lecture we will begin to do some machine learning.
+We will explore how simple linear techniques can be used to address complex non-linear relationships on a wide range of data types.
+We will start to use scikit-learn to build and visualize models in higher dimensional spaces.
+We will address a key challenge in machine learning -- over-fitting and discuss how cross-validation can be used to address over-fitting.

 * Feature Engineering Part 1: ([html](assets/notebooks/linear_regression/Feature_Engineering_Part1.html), [ipynb](assets/notebooks/linear_regression/Feature_Engineering_Part1.ipynb))